yoichi/LossInMerging/readme.md

 We might have test codes to detect regression caused by code changes _as illustrated in another development branch 'withtest' in the example repository_.
+In general, the test code of the feature A cannot find defects of another feature B. Even if feature A and B are independent from the perspective of external specification, their implementations may have some dependent parts.
+So the test code may conflict at the second merge (1') in the branch too, _as illustrated in branch 'production_withtest'_.
-The test code may conflict at (1'), _as illustrated in branch 'production_withtest'_, then we have a chance to know the possibility of the code loss.
+Then we have a chance to know the possibility of the code loss.
 Here, we should note that we might overlook the possibility of the code loss at the conflict.
 We might resolve the conflict without recovering the test for composite case along with the lost production code.
-Don't miss the cause of the second conflict.
+We should carefully investigate the cause of the second conflict before resolving.

 ## record the unfinished works for future merge